 The Audit Committee has pre-approval policies and procedures in place, pursuant to which services proposed to be performed by our independent registered public accounting firm are pre-approved by the Audit Committee.
-The policies generally pre-approve specified services in the defined categories of audit services, audit-related services, and tax services up to specified amounts.
+The policies generally provide for pre-approval of specified services in the defined categories of audit services, audit-related services, and tax services up to specified amounts.
 Pre-approval may also be given as part of the Audit Committee's approval of the scope of the engagement of the independent registered public accounting firm or on an individual service-by-service basis.
 The pre-approval of non-audit services also has been delegated to the Chair of the Audit Committee, but each pre-approval decision is reported to the full Audit Committee at its next scheduled meeting.
-All of the fees listed under the captions "tax fees" and "all other fees" incurred in 2011 and 2010 were approved in accordance with our pre-approval policies and procedures.
+All of the fees listed under the captions "tax fees" and "all other fees" incurred in 2013 and 2012 were approved in accordance with our pre-approval policies and procedures.